llausa/coder_academy_terminal_app/help.md

        configuration.rb

-  change the strings outlined to a default name and email you can also use the terminal AFTER to pass email and name to the file with command line arguments
+  change the strings outlined to a default name and email (aka your name and email) you can also use the terminal AFTER to pass email and name to the file with command line arguments